DevExpress/devextreme-documentation/concepts/05 UI Components/Pagination/05 Getting Started with Pagination/15 Implement Remote Pagination/00 Implement Remote Pagination.md

 This section explains how to implement remote pagination.
+Client code generates a color list and requests a remote service for cards that represent those color entries on screen.
+The pagination component helps users browse resulting color cards.

-In this tutorial, colored cards load as a user changes pages or adjusts page size.
-The essential steps are the following:
+Implementation can be broken down into three steps:

 1. Generate 100 hex codes.
-2. Fetch [The Color API](https://www.thecolorapi.com/) (open source) whenever:
+2. Fetch color cards from [The Color API](https://www.thecolorapi.com/) service when necessary:
-    - The page initially loads
+    - On page load
-    - Page size changes
+    - On page size changes
-    - Page is switched (page index changes)
+    - On page index changes
-3. Display the fetched colored cards after loading.
+3. Display color cards obtained from the service.

-Begin by declaring functions to generate random pastel hex codes and add them to an array of length 100:
+Implement the first step.
+Generate 100 random pastel hex codes and add them to an array:

 ---
 ##### jQuery